mzivic7/endcord/configuration.md

 - `screen_update_delay = 0.01`
     Delay in seconds before screen is updated.
 Limited to min 0.01.
     Too low value will cause visual "glitches".
 Increasing value will add latency between performed action and visual feedback.
+- `extra_line_delay = 5`
+    How long will temporary extra line pop-ups remain befor they are auto-removed.
 - `tenor_gif_type = 1`
     Type of the media when gif is downloaded from tenor:
     0 - gif HD